chloeccmt/Cross-Stitch/README.md

 - Aida fabric

-   > Note: There are different sizes of Aida.
+   > There are different sizes of Aida.
 Size 14 is standard for beginners.
 Higher numbers will create a smaller pattern.

 - Embroidery thread